-A welcome from Dr Suzanne Lienert, Head of the Mossbourne Sixth Form
+A welcome from Jane Sames, Head of the Mossbourne Sixth Form

-Learning goes beyond the classroom and opportunity and confidence are fostered via enrichment programmes, links to industry and the arts.
-Our students have unique access to the Mossbourne Rowing Academy, alumni of which have elected to study in the United States of America.
-Staff deliver the Extended Project Qualification (EPQ) which ensures our students stand out amongst the raft of university applicants year on year.
-Our Careers Advice and Guidance and our Early Applicants Programme are strengths and areas which are taken very seriously.
-Support is given by teams of experienced tutors who guide and advise young adults through the UCAS programme.
+Learning goes beyond the classroom; opportunity and confidence are fostered via enrichment programmes, links to industry and the arts.
+Our students have unique access to the Mossbourne Rowing Academy, alumni of which have elected to study in the USA.
+Trained staff deliver the Extended Project Qualification (EPQ), which ensures our students are noticeable amongst the raft of university applicants.
+Our Careers Advice and Guidance and our Early Applicants Programme are particular strengths.
+Unlimited support is given by teams of approachable and experienced tutors who guide and advise our students through the UCAS programme.
 We help to create exciting opportunities through our Medical Bursary and Architecture Bursary Programmes.